Rewzilla/c-debugging-tips/README.md

 ## Intended audience

-This guide is intended for students who are new to C programming and need help determining the cause of segmentation faults or other runtime problems.
+This guide is intended for students who are new to C programming and need help determining the cause of segmentation faults or other run time problems.

 The guide is written and maintained by DSU faculty, primarily for DSU students in CSC-150, CSC-250 or CSC-300, but may be useful to other students in other classes or universities as well.